-Objective #2: In this part, we will study the roles of ephrinB2 in astrocytes in BLA in fear memory formation.
-Toward that end, we will: 1) Delete ephrinB2 exclusively from astrocytes in BLA.
-This ephrinB2 deletion impaired fear LTM but not STM (Figure 4).
-Control animals (wild-type (wt)) express ephrinB2 in BLA astrocytes at normal levels.
-2) Train the animals for fear conditioning.
-3) Examine differences in the levels and modifications of glutamate transporters, glutamate transmission and CREB activation and between ephrinB2 KO and wt mice and their function in fear conditioning and study the effect of deleting ephrinB2 on fear conditioning-induced neuronal morphogenesis and neurogenesis.
-4) We will modify the activity of glutamate transporters and examine their roles in fear memory formation.
+Objective #2: Clarify the functions of ephrinB2 expressed in astrocytes in the BLA during fear memory formation.
+In this Objective, we will study the roles of ephrinB2 in astrocytes in the BLA in the cotext of fear memory formation.
+To achieve this goal, we will: 1) Delete ephrinB2 exclusively from astrocytes in the BLA, which we have found impairs fear LTM but not STM (Figure 4), using WT animals expressing normal astrocytic ephrinB2 levels in the BLA as controls; 2) Perform fear conditioning training; 3) Examine differences in the levels and modifications of glutamate transporters, glutamate transmission, and CREB activation when comparing ephrinB2-KO and WT mice to understand their roles in fear conditioning and study the effect of deleting ephrinB2 on fear conditioning-induced neuronal morphogenesis and neurogenesis; and 4) Modify glutamate transporter activity to assess their roles in fear memory formation.